Skip to main content

 For example, Electronic Frontier Alliance is EFF’s grassroots alliance open to student groups.
 EFA emphasizes the autonomy of member groups to be as engaged as they want, and take different positions on issues than EFF.
 Organizers at EFF connect students with resources, experts, and training to make their work more impactful.
 See also, About EFA.

-Taking Action
+Take Action

 Planning Events